treiled/hello-world/README.md

 Right now i'm doing many courses online so I won't have much time to work on my own projects for a minute but im excited to turn ideas into reality

-Today I am finishing a course at freecodecamp about Data Analysis
+Today I am finishing a course at freecodecamp.org about Data Analysis